moehriegitt/hob3l/README.md

 ## Algorithms

-The polyhedra (from SCAD input files) are processed using `double` coordinates.
+The polyhedra (from SCAD input files) are processed using IEEE double precision floating point coordinates.
 The 2D algorithms, however, now use 32-bit integer coordinates for exact math (and can handle 31-bit signed values without overflow).
-Therefore, the coordinates in a polygon slice cut from a polyhedron are converted from `double` to `int` by multiplying by a power of two -- this way, the upper bits of the floating point mantissa (53 bits for `double`) can be used directly as ints with minimum rounding error.
+Therefore, the coordinates in a polygon slice from a polyhedron are converted from `double` to `int` by multiplying by a power of two -- this way, the upper bits of the floating point mantissa (53 bits for `double`) can be used directly as ints with minimum rounding error.
 When converting back from `int` to `double`, the integer coordinates are divided by the same power of two, meaning that no rounding error occurs: the integer is used directly as the upper mantissa bits for the floating point number (the lower bits are 0).
 A round trip from int to double to int is then loss-less.
 As binary STL uses `float` coordinates (with a 24 bit mantissa, smaller than 32-bit integers), care was taken to scale in such a way that a wide range of float coordinates also convert to STL with no rounding error.
 And the ASCII STL is printed with many significant digits to ensure that the information gets into the slicer without any loss of precision.
 All integer operations check for overflow so that the scale value can be adjusted if necessary for weird input files.

-The slice algorithm used to cut a polygon slice from a polyhedron is a simple ad-hoc algorithm that works by iterating each face, making a cut at a given z height, sorting the cut points, and interpreting them as line segments.
-The subsequent algorithms need no particular order of edges, so a very simple algorithm can be used for slicing.
+The slice algorithm to cut a polygon slice from a polyhedron is a simple ad-hoc algorithm that works by iterating each face, making a cut at a given z height, sorting the cut points, and interpreting them as line segments.
+The subsequent algorithms need no particular order of edges, so a very simple algorithm is enough here.

 The polygon clipping algorithm is a Bentley-Ottmann 1979 (Algorithms for reporting and counting geometric intersections) plane sweep